Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Modified Core Exercises

-Other safe and effective exercises include modified planks and gentle yoga poses.
+Other effective exercises include modified planks and yoga poses.
 These exercises help build core strength gradually, ensuring that the abdominal muscles are not overstrained.

 Avoiding traditional sit-ups and crunches is important, as these can exacerbate the condition.